gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Perhaps,"
 Dockety buzzed.
-"This one cannot remember when it first became individually aware, but the memory of its regulator being broken is very clear.
+"This one cannot remember when it first became individually aware, but the memory of its regulator breaking when we first met is very clear.
 Perhaps what you are experiencing is similar, but in reverse."

 Gumption digested that for a few steps.